Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Discussion and Conclusion

+\descr{Directions for future work.} While our current study does not delve into toxicity comparisons between Poal and Voat, this is an area of potential research.
+Additionally, extending our investigation to include data from platforms like Parler, Gab, and GA.win could provide insights into the QAnon community's responses to significant events, such as Q's re-emergence after years of silence.
+Finally, examining the attraction of dangerous individuals to Poal due to its relaxed moderation policies warrants further exploration.

+\descr{Limitations.} \emph{Datasets}: During the early stages, we faced challenges collecting data from greatawakening.win and Gab.
+The technical difficulties, such as greatawakening.win's random submissions and limited data accessibility, made it difficult to ensure the completeness of our dataset, hence we had to omit these platforms.

+\emph{Platform Selection}: Due to their operational and aesthetic similarities, we focused solely on Reddit, Voat, and Poal, leaving out other platforms like Gab, Parler, and greatawakening.win.
+While our findings show interest in these platforms, future studies could provide additional insights into user displacement dynamics.

+\emph{Username Changes}: In Section~\ref{subsec:useractivity}, we only considered identical usernames across platforms.
+This approach has limitations, as users may change their usernames when migrating or ``squat'' someone else's username to impersonate them~\cite{mariconti2016allowing,mariconti2017whats}.
+Despite this limitation, examining identical usernames offered valuable insights into migration patterns.

-In this study we provide important insights into the migration dynamics and behaviors of QAnon adherents during times of transition across Reddit, Voat, and Poal.
-Our findings highlight several significant observations.
-Firstly, the migration patterns differed between Reddit-to-Voat and Voat-to-Poal migrations, with the latter displaying a more organized and coordinated approach, resulting in a higher percentage of users migrating to a specific platform.
-This suggests that advance warning of platform shutdowns enables users to better coordinate their migration efforts.
-Secondly, we highlight the significance of studying fringe platforms like Poal, as it attracted dangerous individuals and witnessed discussions and planning related to the January 6th, 2021 attack on the US Capitol.
-This demonstrates the potential for fringe communities to organize and engage in harmful activities.
-Lastly, the implications of these findings uncover the challenges posed by deplatforming efforts, as controversial communities disperse to alternative platforms with laxer moderation, making it more difficult to detect and address harmful content.
-These insights contribute to our understanding of online migration dynamics and the potential consequences of deplatforming strategies, calling for further research and evaluation to better navigate the complex landscape of online communities.
+\descr{Conclusion.} This study provides valuable insights into the migration behaviors of QAnon adherents across Reddit, Voat, and Poal.
+Notable findings include the organized migration patterns from Voat to Poal, highlighting the potential benefits of advance notice regarding platform shutdowns.
+Additionally, our study highlights the significance of investigating fringe platforms like Poal, where dangerous individuals congregate, and discussions about the January 6th, 2021 attack on the US Capitol transpire.
+Furthermore, the challenges posed by deplatforming efforts are evident, as these communities disperse to alternative platforms with laxer moderation, complicating the detection and mitigation of harmful content.
+This research contributes to a deeper understanding of online migration dynamics and emphasizes the need for further investigation in the ever-evolving landscape of online communities.